Definition of Stroke and TIA

 ## Stroke Mimics and Complications

 It is important to recognize that certain conditions, such as seizures, migraine, and brain tumors, hypoglycemia can mimic the symptoms of a stroke.
-Additionally, potential complications of stroke include:
+Additionally, potential complications of stroke include:- Increased intracranial pressure and Cerebral edema

 - Pneumonia